 How to delete Guide browsing templates

-- Click the Trash Can icon to delete the template, then confirm you would like to delete the template in the next modal.
+- Click Delete to confirm you would like to delete the template.

 Note: Deleted templates cannot be recovered, so please exercise caution when deleting templates!